tedorellana/learning/SAA-C03.md

 ### Lambdaa@Edge function ###
 Using a Lambda@Edge function with an external image management library is the best solution to resize the images dynamically and serve appropriate formats to clients.
 Lambda@Edge is a serverless computing service that allows running custom code in response to CloudFront events, such as viewer requests and origin requests.
 By using a Lambda@Edge function, it's possible to process images on the fly and modify the CloudFront response before it's sent back to the client.
 Additionally, Lambda@Edge has built-in support for external libraries that can be used to process images.
 This approach will reduce operational overhead and scale automatically with traffic.

+### Lambda SnapStart ###
+Lambda SnapStart for Java can improve startup performance for latency-sensitive applications by up to 10x at no extra cost, typically with no changes to your function code.
+The largest contributor to startup latency (often referred to as cold start time) is the time that Lambda spends initializing the function, which includes loading the function's code, starting the runtime, and initializing the function code.

 ### Function URL ###
 Provides a direct invoke endpoint for the Lambda function.
 Is a dedicated HTTP(S) endpoint for your Lambda function.
 When you create a function URL, Lambda automatically generates a unique URL endpoint for you.

+### AWS Cron job. ###
+Cron jobs are usually used to schedule commands at a specific time.
+You can use them for tasks like running backups, monitoring the status of the system, or running system maintenance tasks.

+Cron jobs are a helpful utility for system administrators.
+And when you are administering a system in the cloud, cron jobs are still very useful – you still have to do a lot of administrative tasks on your systems.

+One way of running cron jobs in the cloud is to use a function as a service (FaaS), like Lambda in the AWS ecosystem.

 ---